DJ LeMahieu Player Props: Yankees vs. White Sox

-DJ LeMahieu, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the New York Yankees versus the Chicago White Sox, with Lance Lynn on the hill, June 7 at 7:05 PM ET.
+DJ LeMahieu, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the New York Yankees against the Chicago White Sox, with Lance Lynn on the mound, June 8 at 4:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Dodgers.
+In his last game he had a hitless showing (0-for-4) against the Dodgers.

 DJ LeMahieu Game Info & Props vs. the White Sox